-I’ve got one chance to “hook” people when they arrive on my blog, and sometimes the front page isn’t the place to hook them (despite my best efforts to make my front page awesome!).
+I’ve got one chance to hook people when they arrive on my blog, and sometimes the front page isn’t the place to hook them.

 The same thing goes for your handmade shop.
 If you always put the URL of your online shop in the website field of a blog comment, what opportunity does a person have to connect with your brand?
 They’ll end up in your shop, browse around a bit, and poof! be gone before you know it!

 On this special landing page, you could include some wording such as the following: